 Possession of an object is the ability to control it.
-Possession may exist even when a person is not in physical contact with the object, but knowingly has the power and intention to exercise direction and control over it, either directly or through others.
+Possession may exist even when a person is not in physical contact with the object, but knowingly has the power and intention to exercise direction or control over it, either directly or through others.

-The term "knowingly" means that the defendant realized what he was doing and was aware of the nature of his or her conduct and did not act through ignorance, mistake or accident.
+When the word "knowingly" is used in these instructions, it means that the defendant realized what he was doing and was aware of the nature of his conduct and did not act through ignorance, mistake or accident.
 Knowledge may be proved by the defendant's conduct and by all the facts and circumstances surrounding the case.

-By themselves, the defendant's presence at the scene of a crime and knowledge that a crime is being committed are not sufficient to establish the defendant's guilt.
+By themselves, a defendant's presence at the scene of a crime and knowledge that a crime is being committed are not sufficient to establish a defendant's guilt.

-If the defendant performed acts that advanced a criminal activity but had no knowledge that a crime was being committed or was about to be committed, those acts alone are not sufficient to establish the defendant's guilt.
+If a defendant performed acts that advanced a criminal activity but had no knowledge that a crime was being committed or was about to be committed, those acts alone are not sufficient to establish the defendant's guilt.

 An offense may be committed by more than one person.
-The defendant's guilt may be established without proof that the defendant personally performed every act constituting the crime charged.
+A defendant's guilt may be established without proof that the defendant personally performed every act constituting the crime charged.

-If the defendant knowingly caused the acts of another, the defendant is responsible for those acts as though he personally committed them.
+If a defendant knowingly caused the acts of another, then the defendant is responsible for those acts as though he personally committed them.

-The defendant need not personally perform every act constituting the crime charged.
+A defendant need not personally perform every act constituting the crime charged.
 Every person who willfully participates in the commission of a crime may be found guilty.